Mayank-161001/OpenCV-/README.md

-# OpenCV-
+# OpenCV_detection_mouth
-mouth opened or closed
+mouth is opened or closed